CarlosSimon02/wordpress-test/wp-content/plugins/supafaya-tickets/README.md

 - `[supafaya_ticket_checkout]`: Displays a ticket checkout form
 - `[supafaya_my_tickets]`: Displays the user's purchased tickets

+## Proof of Payment Feature

+This plugin now supports a "Proof of Payment" feature, which allows users to submit manual payment proofs for their ticket purchases.

+### How It Works

+1. Users add tickets to their cart as normal
+2. After reviewing their cart, they click the "Send Proof of Payment" button
+3. A modal dialog appears where users can:
+   - Enter payment details (reference/transaction ID, bank/payment provider, amount, date)
+   - Upload a receipt or screenshot as proof of payment
+   - Add additional notes
+4. Upon submission, the proof is sent to the Supafaya API
+5. Administrators can review and verify the payment proofs in the Supafaya dashboard

+### Implementation Details

+- The feature is automatically integrated into the event page
+- The form handles all errors gracefully
+- Visual feedback is provided during all states (loading, error, success)
+- Mobile-responsive design
+- File upload preview for images and documents

 ## Troubleshooting

 ### Firebase Login Not Working